astrockragh/hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a 5th and final-year PhD Candidate working at the [Department of Astrophysical Sciences](https://web.astro.princeton.edu) at Princeton University.
 I am advised by <a href="https://pmelchior.net/">Peter Melchior</a> and <a href="https://en.wikipedia.org/wiki/David_Spergel"> David N. Spergel</a>.

+Starting from the summer of 2026, I will be a joint Eric and Wendy Schmidt AI in Science/Canadian Institute for Theoretical Physics (CITA) Postdoctoral Fellow.
+I will spend two years in Toronto, working primarily with [Josh Speagle](http://joshspeagle.com/), followed by two years in wonderful Montréal, working with [Laurence Perreault Levasseur](https://www.simonsfoundation.org/people/laurence-levasseur/) and her group.

 I work on applying new statistical methods to astrophysics, integrating inductive biases, geometric and physical constraints into well-calibrated Bayesian and Machine Learning models.
 My main interests are extragalactic, but I am interested in almost all areas of astronomy (e.g., the molecular structure of interstellar dust).
 My thesis will focus on constructing a link between low-dimensional representations of dark-matter only cosmological simulations and observed galaxy spectra.
 This will be achieved with data from the <a href="https://pfs.ipmu.jp/"> Prime Focus Spectrograph (PFS)</a>, which I optimize by understanding and using the emission of the atmosphere itself ([airglow](http://dx.doi.org/10.1117/12.3018016)) to improve the instrument calibration.

 As you may be able to tell, I love integrating my science vertically, from instruments to analyses.
 In short, I like **modelling** and **measuring** (astronomy-related) things, so if you have problems meeting any of these criteria, I will be excited to work with you!